 Note a few important things to communicate to students:

-- Students should not set up a separate Yellowdig ID but should only log into Yellowdig through Blackboard.
-(A separate ID will cause confusion and won’t be integrated with Blackboard)
+- Students should not set up a separate Yellowdig ID but should only log into Yellowdig through Brightspace.
+(A separate ID will cause confusion and won’t be integrated with Brightspace.)

 - Yellowdig sends out notifications of activity by email and the volume can quickly become overwhelming.
 All users can control what notifications they want to receive by clicking on their personal Yellowdig graphic icon in the corner of the page, choosing Account Settings, and then Notifications.

-- The Help button is found by clicking on their graphical icon in the corner of the Yellowdig page.
+- The Help button is found by clicking on the icon in the corner of the Yellowdig page.

 Yellowdig Nomenclature and Glossary

-Comments (on posts):are the same as replies in Blackboard
+Comments (on posts):are the same as replies in Brightspace

 Periodic targets: the point goals for set for each week.
 They can earn more than the goal, but they don’t get extra credit after reaching the target.